 2. Charles de Gaulle Airport – Paris, France

 3. Berlin Brandenburg Airport – Berlin, Germany

 Discovering the cheapest places to fly to in Europe

 Though the cities above are almost always the cheapest destinations to get to in Europe, you will discover other great deals from time to time.
 I’ve found incredibly cheap fares to secondary and tertiary destinations in Europe, and I attribute this to the following tips:

 Tips for finding the cheapest place to fly into Europe

 – Be flexible with your dates.
-Give yourself a little bit of wiggle room on the dates, and you’ll be able to unlock the cheapest fares.
-Try to avoid major holidays like Christmas, and choose midweek over weekends.
+Give yourself some wiggle room on the dates, and you’ll be able to unlock the cheapest fares.
+Avoid major holidays like Christmas, and choose midweek over weekends.
 I’ve found that the spring and fall are amazing for flying to Europe, where you can luck out on the weather and save a bundle in the process.

 Frequently Asked Questions (FAQs) about Flying to Europe on a Budget

 Here are some common questions and responses regarding low cost flights to Europe.